rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/creating-a-theme.md

 Themes are installed in `imports/plugins/custom/`.
 Themes are auto included and their load order is currently based on their order in the `custom` directory.
 Keep this in mind if you decide to have multiple themes in the `custom` directory as they may conflict with each other.

-PLEASE NOTE: In order for your theme plugin to be loaded the first time, you will need to stop and restart your Reaction instance to trigger the plugin loader.
+PLEASE NOTE: In order for your theme plugin to be loaded the first time, you will need to stop and restart your demand instance to trigger the plugin loader.

 ## Overriding variables and styles